dooleydiligent/creepo/README.md

 ### Use it as a Maven proxy
 ```
-# You must first trust the creepo
+# You must first trust the creep
 # Find your JAVA_HOME
 # import the client (ca) certificate
 # This assumes you are running in ubuntu 22.04+.  ymmv